Open Source Intelligence (OSINT) – Transforming Insurance Claims

 Government Databases

-Public records and government databases are accessible to anyone that looks for them.
-You can scour through public records for business entities, tax records and building permits.
+Public records and government databases are accessible to anyone who looks for them.
+You can scour through public records for business entities, tax records, and building permits.
 A thorough search can lead to discovering inconsistencies or causality for your claims.
 Digging deeper is where you get real results.

-MetaData is essentially data that describes other data.
+Metadata is essentially data that describes other data.
 Confusing right?
-It gives you information about the author, dates of creation, dates of edits and can be highly valuable when it comes to images, files or video.
+It gives you information about the author, dates of creation, and dates of edits, and can be invaluable when it comes to images, files, or video.

-It can provide you where, when, by who and what platforms were used for an image.
+It can provide you with where, when, by whom, and the edits made to an image.
 This can be valuable information during the discovery phase of OSINT if there is missing metadata to photos regarding one of your claims.

 For example,